ChrstphrHll/npc_gen/students/Jothen Elway.md

 # Jothen Elway
 ---
 ### Description
-- Human Rouge from Aldercrown Empire
+- Human Rouge from Qualnis
 - 1st year Exploration student in Elkenval
-- long wavy platinum hair that's messy, Pale Green eyes, and Tan skin
+- shoulder length curly brunette hair that's put up, Pale Green eyes, and Tan skin
 - Is Freewheeling and Dreamy, and has Cruelty as their ideal

 ### Organizations